9 Sanity-Saving New Year’s Resolutions and Goal Setting Ideas for Moms

 I am guilty of that mentality as well.
 But after a few mom burnout episodes myself, I have learned to look at it from the flight attendant’s perspective.

-If we put on our oxygen masks first, we will then be equipped to help and care our child better.
+If we put on our oxygen masks first, we will then be equipped to help and care for our children better.

 Simple things such as: